The College of Law offers certificates to students wishing to develop specialized expertise in a particular area of law.

 The Certificate in International Legal Studies is designed to help prepare law students for professional careers in the emerging global economy.
 A student choosing to complete the requirements for this certificate will acquire an understanding of the conceptual framework of the international legal order, and will receive a special certificate at graduation.

-Students are eligible to receive the certificate upon the successful completion of all requirements for graduation in either the civil law curriculum or the common law curriculum and LAW L878 International Law plus 9 credit hours from the following list of electives.
+Students are eligible to receive the certificate upon the successful completion of all requirements for graduation in either the civil law curriculum or the common law curriculum and LAW L878 International Law plus 9 credit hours from an approved list of electives.
 Students must maintain an average of "B" or better in all classes taken to satisfy the course requirements for the certificate.
 Students must obtain at least a graduating G.P.A. of 2.5.

 The College of Law offers a Law, Technology, and Entrepreneurship certificate to meet the increased demand in the job market for trained lawyers who advise entrepreneurs.
 Law students completing the certificate can also graduate equipped with the skills needed to become entrepreneurs themselves.